TAMU-CPT/docker-recipes/django/README.md

 - startup script that waits on postgres being available
 - script to automatically, randomly set the "admin" user password, and make it visible to the console logs
+- Ability to control number of workers and log level

 ## How to use this